-NHL player's wife accuses teammates' fiancee of cyberbullying, files protective order
+NHL player's wife accuses teammate's fiancee of cyberbullying, files protective order

 “I feel bad for the baby he didn’t have a chance with Melinda popping pain killer medication everyday,” posted one user from an account that is now deactivated.

-In a protective order filed last month, Melinda claimed that Monika Caryk, the fiancée of player Mike Hoffman, was the culprit.
-She also accused Caryk was on the other end of hateful comments she had been receiving since November.
+In a protective order filed last month, Melinda claimed that Monika Caryk, fiancée of Senators player Mike Hoffman, was the culprit.
+She also alleged that Caryk authored other hateful comments she had received since November.

-“Monika Caryk has uttered numerous statements wishing my unborn child dead,” the order read.
+“Monika Caryk has uttered numerous statements wishing my unborn child dead,” the order reads.
 “She also uttered that she wished I was dead and that someone should ‘take out’ my husband’s legs to ‘end his career.’”

 Hoffman has denied the allegations against his fiancée.

-“There is a 150 percent chance that my fiancée Monika and I are not involved in any of the accusations that have been pursued (that are) coming our way,” he told The Citizen.
+“There is a 150 percent chance that my fiancée Monika and I are not involved in any of the accusations that have been pursued (that are) coming our way,” he told the Citizen.

-After publication of the report, Caryk set her social media profiles to private, The Citizen reported.
-She did not return The Citizen's request for comment.
+After publication of the report, Caryk set her social media profiles to private, the Citizen reported.
+She did not return the Citizen's request for comment.

-The Senators announced in a statement that it will investigate “this matter in co-operation with the NHL and will take whatever steps to protect the safety and privacy of our players and their families.”
+The Senators announced in a statement that the team will investigate “this matter in co-operation with the NHL and will take whatever steps to protect the safety and privacy of our players and their families.”

-The Karlssons did not return The Citizen’s request for comment.
+The Karlssons did not return the Citizen’s request for comment.

-The rift between Karlsson and his teammate, coincides with sexual harassment charges against the team's assistant general manager Randy Lee who allegedly made lewd comments and rubbed the shoulders of a 19-year-old hotel shuttle driver while in Buffalo for the NHL combine in late May.
-Lee pleaded not guilty on June 4.
+The rift between Karlsson and Hoffman coincides with sexual harassment charges against the Senators' assistant general manager, Randy Lee, who allegedly made lewd comments and rubbed the shoulders of a 19-year-old hotel shuttle driver while in Buffalo for the NHL combine in late May.
+Lee pleaded not guilty June 4.

 The Associated Press contributed to this report.